AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement_v2.md

 ## 3.2) Linear Flow Orifice Meter (LFOM)
 ### What it is
 The LFOM is a weir shape cut into a pipe.
 It was meant to imitate the [**Sutro Weir**](http://www.nptel.ac.in/courses/105106114/pdfs/Unit14/14_3b.pdf "Proportional weirs") while being far easier to build.
 The LFOM is a pipe with rows of holes, or orifices, drilled into it.
 There are progressively fewer holes per row as you move up the LFOM, as the shape is meant to resemble half a parabola on each side.
 The size of all holes is the same, and the amount of holes per row are precisely calculated.
+Water in the entrance tank flows into and down the LFOM, towards the rapid mix and flocculator.

 <img src="https://github.com/AguaClara/CEE4540_Master/blob/master/Summary%20Sheets/Images/Sutro_v_LFOM.jpg?raw=true" width=500>

-### What it does
+### What it does and why
+The LFOM does one thing and serves two purposes.
-Water in the entrance tank flows into and down the LFOM, towards the rapid mix and flocculator. **The LFOM does just one thing: create a linear relationship between water level in the entrance tank and the flow out of the entrance tank.** It does not _control_ the flow through the plant, if the LFOM were replaced with a hole in the bottom of the entrance tank, the same flow rate would go through the plant, but the water level in the entrance tank would scale with flow squared instead, $h \propto Q^2$.
+ **The LFOM creates a linear relationship between water level in the entrance tank and the flow out of the entrance tank.** _It does not control the flow through the plant_.
+If the LFOM were replaced with a hole in the bottom of the entrance tank, the same flow rate would go through the plant, the only difference being that the water level in the entrance tank would scale with flow squared $h \propto Q^2$ instead of $h \propto Q$.
 For example, if an LFOM has 10 rows of holes and has been designed for a plant whose flow rate is 10 L/s, then the operator knows that the number of rows submerged in water is equal to the flow rate of the plant in L/s.
 So if the water were up to the third row of holes, there would be 3 L/s of water flowing through the plant.

-### Why it is necessary
-The LFOM serves two purposes.
+The LFOM serves two purposes:
 1. Allow the operator to measure the flow through the plant quickly and easily, explained above.
 2. Allow for the Linear Dose Controller, which will be explained next, to automatically adjust the flow of coagulant/chlorine into the plant as the plant flow rate changes.
 This means the operator would only need to adjust the flow of coagulant when there is a spike in turbidity or organic matter.